THE FACILITY

 • A post climax that progressively lower the intensity and drives the pace to a conclusion narrative conclusive point.

 In the case of flying enemies, the area has a double height where players can get to their level and deal with them more efficiently.
-And with ground enemies presenting a constant flow was important to prevent the player from "camping" a specific location.

 CONTAINMENT HUB